oldzhu/4dotnet/debug-arm-netcoreapp.md

+# debugging a .net core app in arm vm
 The steps to debug .net core app using the arm VM for arm:
 1. Build the arm VM by the steps [Build arm/arm64 VM (Linux + QEMU + GDB + LLDB + SOS + .NET Core runtime) for .NET core application debugging](build.md)